bormaxi8080/osint-timeline/DRAFT.md

 ----

 **Linux & DevOps:**

+Cubecos.
+Open-source IaaS and PaaS platform that automates and simplifies the deployment of virtualization, Kubernetes, and OpenStack infrastructure: https://github.com/bigstack-oss/cubecos

 Port Killer.
 A powerful cross-platform port management tool for developers and devops.
 Monitor ports, manage Kubernetes port forwards, integrate Cloudflare Tunnels, and kill processes with one click: https://github.com/productdevbook/port-killer